5l1v3r1/il2dsd/README.md

 ------------------------

 As you may know, IL-2 DS is about 3.2 GB, so it's unreasonably to put it into some repository.
-Moreover it will be illegal.
 So, you need to get server somewhere and set path to in in config file, as it was mentioned just above.
 If do not have a local copy of DS, don't go to sorrow - we will help you!

 We are keeping track of official patches which are free to distribute and we store all of their repacked copies at Google Drive.
 Repack means that originally a patch is an self-extracting archive (exe), but they are inconvenient to use on any UNIX (and other normal OS).
 So we extracted exe-archives and packed them as zip-archives to make everyone happy.

+> **Note:** You may download a clean copy Dedicated Server v4.12.2.
+Help yourself and [take it here](https://drive.google.com/file/d/0B4hbTGD5PQqQOUtBVTJqWEFhaU0/edit?usp=sharing)!

 To obtain dedicated server you can use `il2ds-installer` tool which distributes with alone with server daemon.
 So, to get server v4.09 in '/opt/games/il2/ds'